exwm/yt_clipper/readme.md

 - If the mainline (non-beta) release is out of date and has old dependencies (when using the clipper installation), you can check for a newer beta release.
 Since clipper script `v3.6.1`, releases can be tracked here: <https://github.com/exwm/yt_clipper/releases>.
 Older releases can be found here: <https://mega.nz/#F!4HYDAKDS!NqS5Nk9heN7QBxvQapudeg>.
   - When using a beta release use the shortcuts reference table in the markup script and the `yt_clipper_options` helper script or `-h` help flag for a review of any usage changes.

+- This readme is synchronized only with the mainline release and does not talk about any beta or alpha releases.

 - Windows users on `v3.6.0` or higher of the `clipper script` installation getting ffmpeg crashes may want to try the following:
   - Update visual c++ redistributables:
     - For 64-bit Windows: <https://aka.ms/vs/16/release/vc_redist.x64.exe>